Complete the form below

 Our registration number at the Information Commissioner's Office is Z2185371.

 If you have any questions about our Privacy Notice or our data protection policies generally, please contact us:

-We are fully committed to handling personal information in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018, both of which came into force on 25 May 2018.
+We are fully committed to handling personal information in accordance with the General Data Protection Regulation (GDPR) effective as of the 25 May 2018.

 This means your personal information will be:

 - Processed lawfully, fairly and in a transparent manner